 The site is located within a zone with a low to moderate potential for liquefaction according to maps prepared by the County of Riverside (2019).
 Site soils are not generally susceptible to liquefaction due to a lack of groundwater in the upper 50 feet and generally dense to very dense sandy soils.
 However, isolated layers may be susceptible to dry sand seismic settlement.
-Seismically induced dry sand settlements were estimated by the procedures outlined by Pradel (Pradel, 1998) using the $PGA_M$ per the 2019 CBC and a moment magnitude of 8.1 (USGS, 2014).
+Seismically induced dry sand settlements were estimated by the procedures outlined by Pradel (Pradel, 1998) using the PGA_M per the 2016 CBC and a moment magnitude of 7.5 (USGS, 2008).

-Based on the data obtained from our field evaluation, seismic settlement due to dry sands is estimated to be on the order of about 1-inch, or less.
-Differential settlement may be estimated as half of the total settlement over a horizontal span of 40 feet (e.g., 1⁄2 inch over 40 feet).
+Based on the data obtained from our field evaluation, seismic settlement due to dry sands is estimated to be on the order of about 1⁄2-inch or less.
+Differential settlement may be estimated as half of the total settlement over a horizontal span of 40 feet.

 Seismic settlement calculations were performed using the program CLiq (GeoLogismiki, 2017) and are provided in Appendix F.